 - Staff should see clients on their own.
 If an interpreter is required they should be independent and professional.
 Children should not be present during the discussion if at all possible.

 - The meeting should take place in a room where confidentiality can be assured and where the client cannot be seen or overheard.
 There should be no interruption of the meeting.

 - Staff should emphasise confidentiality but be clear about its limits in line with their organisation's policy (e.g. in relation to child protection).

 - Staff should inform the client if they are going to pass on any information and if possible ask for permission first.

 - All staff should be aware of the potential life-and-death risks of revealing the whereabouts of an abused woman.

-- Person should be given information not advice
+- A person should be given information not advice

 - Staff should be aware of what resources are available locally